waimea-jrainbow/200DTD-DnD-listings/README.md

 - Linking data in related tables or nodes using queries or keys
 - Writing custom queries to filter and/or sort data
 - Using logical, mathematical and/or wildcard operators
-- Customising presentation of the data
+- Customizing presentation of the data
 - Using custom forms to add user input to the database
 - Setting validation rules for data entry

 The project demonstrates a number of **advanced digital media (web) techniques**:

-- Creating or customising scripts, code or presets
+- Creating or customizing scripts, code or presets
 - Using a combination of steps to manipulate or enhance elements
 - Using a third-party library
 - Using composite effects